PoseiDAT/schemas/docs/subsurface-properties-subsurface-measurement-samples-subsurface-sample-value.md

 ## conductivity

-The conductivity of the sample measurement (TBD: unit)
+The conductivity of the sample measurement in Siemens per meter

 `conductivity`